mattgrogan/mattgrogan.info/content/blog/liberty-bell-slot-machine.md

 | 3 Liberty Bells       |    1   |    1   |    2   |            2 |      20      |                     40 |
 |                       |        |        |        |          264 |              |                    756 |

 With ten symbols per reel, there are 10 * 10 * 10 = 1,000 possible outcomes.
-This means that 26.4% of the spins will result in a payout and the machine will return 75.6% of the amount wagered to the player.
+Therefore 26.4% of the spins will result in a "win" and the machine will return 75.6% of the amount wagered to the player.

 ## Components